lightbend/kalix-javascript-sdk/samples/ts/ts-valueentity-counter/README.md

 npm run test
 ```

-These tests leverage the mock event-sourced entity and value-entity classes provided by `testkit.ts`.
+These tests leverage the mock entity classes provided by `@kalix-io/testkit`.
 These classes mimic the minimal required machinery to execute commands and handle events against a single entity for simple unit testing.
+Integration tests, which run a local Kalix development environment, can also be written using `@kalix-io/testkit`.

 ## Integration Test